IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-All multi-byte fields are in network byte order (big-endian).
+All multi-octet fields are in big-endian byte order.

 The type field contains a value that is one of: